privacyint/appdata-environment-desktop/README.md

 **Workflow**

-1. Once the VM is started, I would suggest reading this manual in full!
+1. Once the VM is started we suggest reading this manual in full!

-2. Then I would run `change_wireless_interface.sh` from the Desktop and insure that your wireless network interface is correctly configured.
+2. Run `change_wireless_interface.sh` from the Desktop and insure that your wireless network interface is correctly configured.

-3. You will then need to enable `hostapd`

- Run the following command in a terminal ```sudo service systemctl enable hostapd```
+3. Enable `hostapd` by running the following command in a terminal ```sudo service systemctl enable hostapd```

-4. Then I would recommend restarting the Virtual Machine, if you are still in terminal window, you can do this with the following command: ```sudo shutdown -r now```
+4. We then recommend restarting the Virtual Machine.
+If you are still in terminal window, you can do this with the following command: ```sudo shutdown -r now```

 5. Once the machine is restarted you should be ready to do analysis.
 To do this, start mitmproxy using the ```mitmproxy_start.sh``` script on the desktop